Tangendorf disc brooch: Discovery

 The Tangendorf disc brooch was found in 1930 in a tumulus (at 53.30202°N 10.076256°E) on a parcel of land known as Im schwarzen Dorn (in the black dorn), on the outer northwest corner of Tangendorf.
 While digging off sand from a Bronze Age grave mound in his field, farmer Heinrich Wille found the fibula together with a bronze hair clip (German: Haarknotenfibel) and a bronze spear blade.
-The hair clip and the spear blade were passed to the Helms-Museum; however, the brooch was left with a teacher of the Tangendorf elementary school.
+The hair clip and the spear blade were passed to the Helms-Museum; however, the brooch was left with a teacher at the Tangendorf elementary school.

-In the summer of 1938 the teacher asked Helms-Museum's director Willi Wegewitz to pick up a neolithic stone axe.
+In the summer of 1938 the teacher asked Helms-Museum's director Willi Wegewitz to pick up a Neolithic stone axe.
 While handing over the stone axe the brooch was rediscovered in a drawer, among the school's exercise equipment.
 The teacher was considering disposing of the brooch because he thought it was simply a worthless modern object without any archaeological significance.
 Wegewitz immediately arranged an excavation of the tumulus.
 The mound's original diameter of 16 m was still clearly visible on the ploughed field and further remnants of a hair clip were discovered.
-The farmer revealed that he had found the brooch on the edge of the grave mound in the amount of the increased soil in sand; he had not noticed that Erdverfärbungen (earth discolorations), might indicate a cremation burial.
+The farmer revealed that he had found the brooch on the edge of the grave mound in the amount of increased soil in sand; he had not noticed that Erdverfärbungen (earth discolorations), might indicate a cremation burial.